Getting a great looking label means having a clear idea of the message you want to send. Here’s a few tips to think about.

 Simple is Best

-We do not recommend using type under 5pt as anything smaller will not print successfully.
-If you are intending to reverse the type (eg. white out of a blue background) then the minimum type size should be at least 6pt and preferably a bold typeface.
+Type Size – To make sure you get the best out of your labels, we recommend using 5pt type as a minimum size, any smaller and it won’t print successfully.
+If you’re wanting to reverse the type (eg. light on a darker background) then the minimum type size should be at least 6pt and preferably used as a bold typeface.

 Typefaces – When designing your label, always check it at actual size to make sure it can be read easily.
 As a general rule, ornate typefaces will need to be larger, and smaller type works better as a sans serif typeface.
 Make sure important information like PLU numbers and variety names are clear.

 Borders – If you want a border to bleed off the edge of your label, it will need to be at least 1mm thick to make sure it stays in register during printing.
 And, any object or image on the label should be at least 1mm away from the edge to maintain printing consistency.

 PLU Numbers – The ideal type size for PLU numbers is 14pt.
 If this is difficult to achieve on a small label then the minimum size is 10pt.
 If adding the # sign, it can be slightly smaller than the PLU number.

 Databar – The minimum dimension of a stacked Databar at 100% should be 8mm.
 It needs to have a white background and a PLU number on the label to meet scan-ability and GS1 guidelines.